fbpx

 This post may contain affiliate links.
 If you purchase anything from this post, we will receive a small commission.

-Just as you might try out a pair of socks on a long run before deciding to wear them during a marathon, you should also test out your fueling plan.
-So how exactly should you be fueling for those long, nearly-marathon length runs?
+But you have to figure out what works best for you to make it through the long run and feel good!
+Just as you might try out a pair of socks on a long run before deciding to wear them on race day, you should also test out your fueling plan.

 What to eat before a long run

-For a 150 pound runner, that can be anywhere from 60-270 grams of carbs.
-If you’re eating a few hours before a training run, consume a complete meal with carbs, protein and fat.
 You’ll likely be on the higher end of the range, especially if your run is in the double digit mile length.
 The further out you are from your run, the larger the meal you can consume.

-One hour before your run, aim to consume easy to digest carbohydrates, while keeping protein, fat, and fiber content low to avoid stomach upset.
+One hour before your run, aim to consume easy-to-digest carbohydrates, while keeping protein, fat, and fiber content low to avoid stomach upset.
 For example, the 150-pound runner may eat 1 slice of toast (13 g) with 2 tablespoons of peanut butter (7 g), 1 banana (27 g), and 1 tablespoon of honey (17 g).
 Some smaller carb-rich foods include fresh or dried fruit, pretzels, white bread, or a bar.

 While you should be hydrating with water, note that if you are a coffee drinker, you might feel encouraged by the fact that research has shown caffeine may benefit performance.
 However, if you do not typically drink coffee before running, marathon training runs are not the ideal time to start, as caffeine can cause an upset stomach.